Santa Maria al Monte dei Cappuccini, Turin: The Church and Convent of Santa Maria al Monte

 As part of his policy of alliances aimed at consolidating his image as defender of the faith, Charles Emmanuel I of Savoy purchased the site in 1581 and donated it to the Order of Friars Minor Capuchin, who were at that time housed in the district of Madonna di Campagna.

 Work on the building began in 1583, based on an initial design by Milanese engineer Giacomo Soldati, and was later continued by Ludovico Vanello.
 Soldati's project was in the Renaissance style, modelled on a classic temple.

-As early as 1590, with construction underway, the Capuchin friars were able to move into the monastery, and in 1596 were authorised to officiate at mass with the church was still under construction.
+As early as 1590, with construction underway, the Capuchin friars were able to move into the monastery, and in 1596 were authorised to officiate at Mass while the church was still under construction.

 Two years later, work came to a halt at the level of the cornice, both due to a lack of funds and the arrival of the plague in Turin.
 Construction was resumed in 1610 under architect and military engineer Ascanio Vitozzi, who completed the design of the church as a Greek cross, freeing up a small area for the current entrance vestibule, plus a choir room behind the high altar.
 He added an imposing octagonal masonry drum, terminating in a high lead dome, moving away from the Renaissance style and towards a Mannerist design.
 However, Vitozzi died in 1615, and work had to be continued with the architect Carlo di Castellamonte, who changed some elements to a classic Baroque style.
 In 1630, a new epidemic of the plague arrived and slowed down the completion of the work.
 It was restarted and completed by Carlo's son, Amedeo di Castellamonte but the Piedmontese Civil War prevented its consecration.
 The interior was frescoed by Isidoro Bianchi and a number of valuable paintings were added in the 18th century.
 Under the altar of a side chapel holds the body of Saint Ignatius of Santhià.
 The high altar originally bore Orazio Gentileschi's Assumption of the Virgin, now in the Turin City Museum of Ancient Art.

 The church was not consecrated until 22 October 1656, on the occasion of a brief visit by Queen Christina of Sweden, who had recently converted to Catholicism and was passing through Turin.